cockroachdb/docs/src/current/v24.1/cutover-replication.md

 Initiating a cutover is a manual process that makes the standby cluster ready to accept SQL connections.
 However, the cutover process does **not** automatically redirect traffic to the standby cluster.
 Once the cutover is complete, you must redirect application traffic to the standby (new) cluster.
 If you do not manually redirect traffic, writes to the primary (original) cluster may be lost.
 {{site.data.alerts.end}}

-After a cutover, you may want to _cut back_ to the original primary cluster (or a different cluster).
-That is, set up the original primary cluster to once again accept application traffic.
+After a cutover, you may want to _cut back_ to the original primary cluster (or a different cluster) to set up the original primary cluster to once again accept application traffic.
 For more details, refer to [Cut back to the primary cluster](#cut-back-to-the-primary-cluster).

 ## Step 1.
 Initiate the cutover